MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-4/index.md

 ![Import toolpath for 1mm bit](import-t3.webp)
 ![Mill using 1mm bit](output-t3.webp)

-Aalto wiki has an excellent article on this topic too, called "[Creating Tool Paths with CopperCAM](https://wiki.aalto.fi/display/AF/Creating+Tool+Paths+with+CopperCAM)".
+Aalto wiki has an excellent article on this topic too, called "[PCB Milling with Roland MDX-40](https://wiki.aalto.fi/display/AF/PCB+Milling+with+Roland+MDX-40)".

 ## Making a Tarantino board